 - Making good on all mistakes

-- Treating every client as special — thank them and reward them on holidays and special occasions.
+- Treating every client as special and finding ways to thank them regularly

 Over-extending yourself and making impossible promises is a sure way to lose customers in the long term.

-Avoid Potential Tax Issues by Having More Than One Client
+Avoid Potential Tax Issues by Having Multiple Clients

 The easiest way to ensure that you retain your status as an independent contractor is to have multiple clients.
 If you are unsure about your status as an independent contractor, discuss the issue with your accountant.

 Outsourcing some of these ancillary tasks can free up more time to focus on your core business activities.
-Having family members that can perform some of these duties is ideal — whatever you pay them can be deducted as a business expense.
+If you have family members that can perform some of these duties, that may come with some tax benefits.

 Many successful contracting businesses reach a point where further expansion would require hiring additional people to handle the increased workload.
-For example, a self-employed IT contractor may be faced with deciding whether to bid on a contract that requires a multi-person team to complete or to pass on the opportunity.
+For example, a self-employed IT contractor may have to decide whether to bid on a contract that requires a multi-person team to complete or to pass on the opportunity.

 - The more specialized your business, the more difficult it may be to find qualified people.

 - Advertising, vetting resumes, and interviewing is very time-consuming.
-Once hired, training, supervision, and related paperwork will require more of your time on an ongoing basis.
+Once you make your hires, training, supervision, and related paperwork will require more of your time on an ongoing basis.
 Paperwork is particularly problematic with hiring employees rather than contractors, as payroll requires tax (and other) deductions and increases your accounting overhead.